junaidte14/codobookings/README.md

 ## 📘 Changelog

+### 1.2.0 - Features and Improvements
+- Added User Fields Extension link on dashboard page
+- Updated the translations file

 ### 1.1.0 - Features and Improvements
 - New hooks introduced in PHP code
 - Some wording changes